Evaluating the ROI of Moving to a Decision Engine for Risk Management

 Introduction

-Decision engines offer lending companies the ability to streamline loan approval processes, reduce development costs, and enhance risk management.
-This article evaluates the ROI of transitioning from a hard-coded risk management system to a decision engine, using an imaginary Latin America-based lending company as a case study.
+Decision engines give lending companies a way to streamline loan approval, reduce development cost, and improve risk management.
+This article looks at the ROI of moving from hard-coded risk logic to a decision engine, using an imaginary lending company in Latin America as the case.

 The Current State of Affairs